 Digital marketing is changing at a meteoric rate, making it more difficult for businesses to keep up with the latest industry standards.
 In fact, 76% of people think marketing has changed more in the past two years than it did over the previous fifty, which sums of the pace of change right now.

-So to help put things into context for 2017, here are 20 digital marketing stats and charts to quickly summarise the state of content marketing, as it stands now.
+So to help put things into context for the year ahead, here are 20 digital marketing stats and charts to quickly summarise the state of content marketing, as it stands now.

 Mobile marketing stats

 Mobile is no longer the new kid in town; it’s the most common way people access the web.
-So there are no excuses for failing to meet user expectations across multiple devices in 2017.
+So there are no excuses for failing to meet user expectations across multiple devices.
 Sadly, the stats suggest most businesses are still coming up short.

 #1: Mobile loading times are way behind the 2-second target.
 (Marketing Charts, Google)